 -

-Wear a mouthguard –
+Wear A Mouthguard –

 If you have a habit of grinding or clenching your teeth, wear a mouthguard to protect your teeth until you can break the habit.